yikun-19/yikun-19111.github.io/_pages/about.md

 # 💬 Invited Talks
 - *2025.01*, **From Benchmarks to Practice: A Preliminary Study on the Code Capabilities of Large Language Models.** In the Next Era of AI-assisted R&D Seminar (2025华为AI辅助研发Next研讨会) by Huawei, Hong Kong. 📽️[[Recording]](https://www.chaspark.com/#/live/1095803543143456768?videoId=1100606948265017344)
+- *2025.01*, **From Requirement to Formal Specification andModel Generation via Large Language Models**.
+In Zhejiang University (Online).
 - *2024.11*, **Is Large Language Model a Rescue for Code Generation & Code Reasoning?** In Trusted Large Language Model Evaluation and Open-Source Technology Forum by CCF China Open Source Conference.
 - *2024.10*, **Exploring Automatic Testing and Verification for Software Programs using Large Language Models.** In High Trust Software Engineering Technology Laboratory, Guangzhou Research Institute, Xidian University.
 - *2024.08*, **Trusted Architecture of Intelligent CPS Systems**.
 Micro-Forum of Intelligent Software Development hosted by Fudan University. 🔗 [[Link]](https://mp.weixin.qq.com/s/03JZNjTbinRYmDirEapBoA)